Interview with Stefan Banz

 in connection with the real situation of imprisonment?
 When I write

-"Nelson Mandela - Long Walk to Freedom" in the prison yard, and I know
+"Nelson Mandela - Long Walk to Freedom" in the prison yard, and

 that prisoners in solitary confinement walk there, then that has